15 Essential Filmmaking Techniques Every Filmmaker Should Know

 4. Dutch Angle

 A dutch angle is a filmmaking technique where the scene is shot at a dramatic angle.
 A dutch angle is used to disorient the audience, giving them a general feeling of uneasiness toward whatever is portrayed on screen.
+You've seen this type of shot in movies like Mission: Impossible or The Matrix.
 Like zooms, dutch angles should be used sparingly.
 But when used correctly, a dutch angle can be a great tool for disarming your audience.

 This video from StudioBinder is a great overview of the cinematic importance of the dutch angle.